-With serious firepower from Erling Haaland – and Marco Reus, Jude Bellingham and Gio Reyna in support – Borussia Dortmund should have far too much for Turkish champions Besiktas to handle in the UEFA Champions League group stage.
+With goal machine Erling Haaland back in flying form and Marco Reus, Jude Bellingham and the soon-to-return Gio Reyna in support, Borussia Dortmund should once again prove too strong for Turkish champions Besiktas in the UEFA Champions League.

 1) Erling Haaland: Mr Champions League

-Step aside Cristiano Ronaldo, move over Lionel Messi, the man who scores the most goals in the Champions League these days is none other than Haaland.
-In his first 16 outings at European football's top table, the 20-year-old has already plundered 20 goals.
+Back to fitness and eager to add to his already formidable UEFA Champions League reputation, Norwegian powerhouse Haaland will be salivating over the prospect of bowing out of this year's tournament with even more goals to his name.
+In his first 18 outings at European football's top table, the 21-year-old has already plundered 21 goals.
 That's right, he's averaging over a goal per game having made quite an impact in the competition, right from his early days at Red Bull Salzburg.

 His eight goals in six group stage games for the Austrians were added to with two more in his first two outings in the competition for Dortmund, taking him to 10 for the season, fewer only than Robert Lewandowski's 15 in Bayern Munich's title-winning campaign.
 Haaland does not settle for second best, though, and in his first full campaign for BVB, he scored a competition-high 10 goals.